mouseless-eth/Listing-Sniping-Bot/README.md

 ```
 >If in the future the example whale account no longer holds weth, replace their address

->I reccomend using [alchemy](https://docs.alchemy.com/alchemy/) as the provider especially when forking mainnets for tests, due to their efficient caching system
+>I reccomend using [alchemy](https://docs.alchemy.com/alchemy/) as the provider especially when creating mainnet forks, due to their efficient caching system

 ### Setting Up The .env File
 Set up the `.env` file with the following variables for the test to work